tomjoht/tomjoht.github.io/_posts/2017/2/2017-02-21-designing-good-static-api-docs.md

 <img src="/images/moesif-image01.png" style="border: 1px solid #dedede; max-width: 600px;" />

 For Moesif, many developers will not need to work with the REST API directly as there are higher-level integrations to get started with.
 Thus, a new NodeJS developer visiting the docs for the first time will probably be more interested in the *moesif-express* middleware rather than reading about the raw *NodeJS API wrapper* library.

 Look at the difference in topics between the [main developer docs](https://www.moesif.com/docs/) and the [API reference](https://www.moesif.com/docs/api).
 If both the NodeJS and the Express middleware were at the same level, a new developer might be confused about whether to get started with the Express middleware or NodeJS API library.

+{% include random_ad.html %}

 Remember, while you are probably very intimate with your own API and its SDKs, a new developer may not be.
 Keeping them separate can help reduce confusion.